Steamboats & Railways

 The Jupiter & Lake Worth Railway operated from July 4, 1889 to April 1895.
 It was a narrow gauge (three-foot) steam railroad, linking the south shore of the Jupiter Inlet to the head of Lake Worth at Juno (approximately at present-day Oakbrook Square and PGA Boulevard; the town of Juno Beach is a mid-20th century development and centered several miles north of the original Juno).
 From here passengers boarded boats for the rest of their journey south.

 The stops, north to south, were: Jupiter, Venus (3 miles, 15 minutes from Jupiter), Mars (5 miles, 22 minutes), and Juno (7½ miles, 30 minutes).
-The names refer to Roman deities, but three of them are also the names of planets.
+The names refer to Roman deities, but three of them are also the names of planets and one an asteroid.
 This latter fact may explain why a British journalist in an article published in March 1893 in Harper’s New Monthly Magazine was inspired to call it the “Celestial Railway” and the name quickly caught on.